mandelsoft/spiff/README.md

 ## Mappings

-Mappings are used to produce a new list from the entries of a _list_ or _map_, or a new map from entries of a new _map_.

-containing the entries processed by a dynaml expression.
+Mappings are used to produce a new list from the entries of a _list_ or _map_, or a new map from entries of a _map_ containing the entries processed by a dynaml expression.
 The expression is given by a [lambda function](#-lambda-x-x--port-).
 There are two basic forms of the mapping function: It can be inlined as in `(( map[list|x|->x ":" port] ))`, or it can be determined by a regular dynaml expression evaluating to a lambda